IRSAAtUMn/RWorkshop18/docs/05-Logistic.md

 ##   weight
 ## 1.086954
 ```
-Holding carapace width constant, a one gram increase in weight is associated with a 1.0869539 multiplicative change in the odds of having satellites.
+Holding carapace width constant, a 100 gram increase in weight is associated with a 1.087 multiplicative change in the odds of having satellites.

 ### Test a Regression Coefficient (Again!)